5j9/citer/README.md

 To run Yadkard on your local computer:

-1. Install the latest version of Python.
+1. Install Python 3.
-2. Install the dependencies using `pip install -r requirements.txt`.
+2. Clone the project.
-Clone the project.
+3. Install the dependencies using `pip install -r requirements.txt`.
 3. Make sure that `flup` is __not__ installed in your environment.
 4. Run Yadkard by calling `main.py`.